-Nevertheless, he doesn’t neglect giving advice on other areas of life.
-Because, life is not made of independent events.
+Nevertheless, he doesn’t neglect to provide valuable advice on the other areas of life.
+Life is not made of independent events.
 Every event in life is connected to each other.

 I recommend you to read the whole book because it’s full of solid advice.

 For the purposes of this article, we will discuss his strength advice.

 Although Boron AFS was a minimum-security prison (which means the inmates were deemed less threatening so extensive security measures were not seen necessary), Halbert thought physical strength is still a necessary trait every man should possess.

 He gives advice to his son about the importance of physical strength:

 Let’s talk about that respect a little bit.
 The first thing I want to say is that a fat, sloppy, or skinny and weak body tends to broadcast to the world that the owner of that body is lacking self-respect.
 The second thing is that tough animals have a tendency to prey on weak or helpless animals.